 In addition to artists, other types of professions also face restricted eligibility for ME status, like scientific and sports-based activities.
 The full list of businesses that are non-eligible for this status can be obtained from your local Chambre de Commerce or Chambre des Métiers.

 How much will you earn?

 BUT – there is a complication!
-If your business surpasses the previous 2017 turnover limits during 2018, you will have to charge VAT on the turnover between the 2017 and 2018 limits.
+If your business surpasses the previous annual turnover limits this year, you will have to charge VAT on the turnover between the limits.
 See the table below.